ale-sain/Party-ticket-tokenization/README.md

 ## Overview
 **EventTicket42 Token** turns event tickets into NFTs, providing secure, transparent, and efficient ticket access and management for concerts and parties.

-## Why the ERC-721 standard ?
-The ERC-721 standard allows each token to be unique and non-fungible, making it ideal for ticketing systems where distinct attributes (e.g., VIP privileges) are essential.
-It enables transparent tracking of each ticket’s ownership history on the blockchain, reducing fraud and counterfeiting.
-Custom metadata can be included, such as event name, date, seat location, and even interactive or collectible elements (e.g., digital artwork linked to the event).
-This uniqueness allows tickets to become rare collectibles, especially for memorable events, adding extra value for holders.

-Moreover, by integrating the **IERC2981 royalty standard**, event organizers can automatically receive royalties from secondary sales of tickets.
-This ensures that creators or organizers capture a percentage of resale profits whenever a ticket is traded on a secondary marketplace, providing a sustainable and fair revenue model.
-This functionality aligns with the growing demand for **programmable revenue streams** in the Web3 economy.

 ## Why NFT in comparison to traditional tickets ?
 - **Security and authenticity**: Impossible to counterfeit due to blockchain technology, ensuring each ticket is authentic.
 - **Transferability**: Easily transferable between users in a secure and verifiable manner through smart contracts.